Gold Coast Australia So Much More Than Surfers Paradise

 The flensing deck where the whales were cut up is still standing and certainly gives a perspective of the size of the operation.

 I found it quite disturbing, especially after seeing some of the photos in the Marine Education and Conservation Centre.
-Thank goodness we watch the whales these days.

-Just north of the resort are the Tangalooma Wrecks.
 These wrecks were deliberately sunk here during the 1960's through until 1984.
 The first wreck was scuttled in 1963.
 Their purpose is to provide a safe anchorage on the eastern side of Moreton Bay.

 Tangalooma Wrecks are north of Tangalooma Island Resort and can be swum to from the beach.
 Great for snorkelling.